 Considering the fact that avocado toast is pretty much the national breakfast these days, it’s surprising we haven’t seen more stuffed avocado in the US.
 Maybe we’re just not that creative.
 Do it up.

-White fish, done in the classic al pastor style, and served with Cosme’s incredible housemade tortillas.
-This presents another great opportunity to make your own tacos and feel proud of yourself.
+White fish done in the classic al pastor style and served with Cosme’s incredible housemade tortillas.
+This presents another great opportunity to make your own tacos and feel proud of yourself for doing so.

 Not looking to eat a duck at dinner?
 This mushroom and squash dish is a great option for vegetarians and ’shroom enthusiasts alike.